BuckeyeSoftware/rex/doc/CORE.md

 ## No new or delete
 Since everything should go through the polymorphic allocators, all forms of `new` and `delete` are disabled, including array variants.
 You cannot call them, they just forward to `abort`.

-The `array` container exists specifically to do "array constructions" through an allocator.
+The `Array` container exists specifically to do "array constructions" through an allocator, as well as provide a less ambigious way to do initializer lists for things like `Vector` and `Map`.

 ## No runtime support
 The C++ runtime support library is not used.
 This means features such as: `new`, `delete`, exceptions, and RTTI does not exist.
 Instead a very minimal, stublet implementation exists to call `abort` if it encounters such things being used.

-Similarly, Rex does not support concurrent initialization of static globals, instead `rx::global` should be used.
+Similarly, Rex does not support concurrent initialization of static globals, instead `rx::Global` should be used.
 This interface provides a much stronger set of features for controlling global initialization too.

 Pure virtual function calls just forward to `abort`.